workshopper/goingnative/exercises/its_a_twoway_street/problem.md

 ## Conditions

 Your submission will be compiled using `node-gyp rebuild` and executed with `node . "some string"`.
 Standard output will be checked for an integer representing the byte-length of the string passed in.
-Your code will be checked to ensure that the C++ code is returning the lenght of the string.
+Your code will be checked to ensure that the C++ code is returning the length of the string.

 {cyan}──────────────────────────────────────────────────────────────────────{/cyan}